pykello/arunos/README.md

     make qemu

-To terminate the emulation, you can press Ctrl-A X keys.
+To terminate the emulation, you can press Ctrl-A X key combination.

 Debugging